DevonSmith/DevonSmith.github.io/index.md

 4. [Homework 4](cs460/hw4): Learn .NET MVC 5 by creating a multi-page web application
 5. [Homework 5](cs460/hw5): Create a .NET MVC 5 web application using a simple database.

-#### Notes
-Notes I kept on the topics for this class can be found [here](notes/).
-A PDF Copy of my had written notes from OneNote can be found [here](https://1drv.ms/u/s!AmjQqMdIhj2IhJh3R5OOdQug9wjH0w).